Fort Wayne DUI/OWI Defense Attorney

 Penalties depend largely on the evidence presented as well as the specific circumstance, and having a lawyer with a strong attention to detail is a vital aspect of a successful defense.
 Attorney Gregory A. Miller has over 14 years of experience defending those accused of drunk driving in Indiana, and has a thorough understanding of the legal system, drunk driving laws and how to best challenge the prosecutor's evidence.
 Attorney Gregory A. Miller will use all resources available to him whether negotiating for a reduced charge or for an acquittal at trial.

-The Penalties for Drunk Driving in Indiana
+’What Are the Penalties for Drunk Driving in Indiana?

 The offenses and penalties associated with DUI and OWI laws in Indiana can be quite complicated.
 The least serious offense is the first where the driver has a BAC of .08 to .14 or with a controlled substance like marijuana, cocaine, prescription medicines or other restricted drugs.
 This is classified as a class C misdemeanor and those found guilty can expect up to 60 days in jail with up to one year probation.
 Financial penalties include fines up to $500 in addition to court costs.

 Perhaps most potentially damaging is the license suspension which can range anywhere from 90 days to 2 years.
 The most serious DUI/OWI in Indiana offense occurs when the driver at least 21 years old has a BAC greater than .14, and whose drunk driving is the cause of another person's death.
 This is a Class B felony and offenders may face anywhere from 6 to 20 years in prison, with probation of up to 20 years.
 Financial penalties range up to $10,000 in addition to court costs, and license suspension or revocation is anywhere from 2 to 5 years.